Risk Assessment for Abrasive Wheels Abrasive Wheels assessment method.

 Questions to consider about the Environment:

-- Is there enough space to adopt safe postures?
+- Is there enough space to work in a safe, stable position?

 - Is the floor surface level, stable, and non-slip?